Purple Line (Tel Aviv Light Rail)

-The Purple Line is a light rail transit (LRT) line under construction in the Tel Aviv metropolitan Area in Israel.
+The Purple Line is a light rail transit (LRT) line under construction in the Tel Aviv metropolitan area in Israel.
 The line will operate as part of the planned Tel Aviv metropolitan area mass transit system and is expected to be the second line to open.
 The line will connect the city centre of Tel Aviv with its eastern suburbs of Yehud and Giv'at Shmuel.

 The Purple Line is planned to be 27 km long and will serve 43 stations, all at street level.
-Construction started in 2018 and the line is expected to open in 2026 at an estimated cost of NIS 11 billion.
+Construction started in 2018 and the line is expected to open in 2027 at an estimated cost of NIS 11 billion.

-History
+Planning

 In 2007, NTA submitted for government approval a comprehensive plan for a mass transit system in the Tel Aviv metropolitan area, which included light rail and bus rapid transit lines.
 The plan included an LRT line which was to loop around central Tel Aviv before turning east and branching out to Petah Tikva and Yehud.
 By 2008, that line was colour-coded purple and the Israeli government allocated NIS 55 million for its planning.

 At the eastern end of the line, a northern branch was initially planned to continue from Giv'at Shmuel into Petah Tikva, crossing the city from southwest to northeast and ending at Petah Tikva Segula railway station.
 However, this proposal was met with opposition from Petah Tikva municipality and residents starting in 2010, and by 2015 the Petah Tikva section of the line was dropped.
 Another rejected proposal called to extend the southern branch of the line from Tayasim Junction eastwards to the town of Shoham.

 In December 2011, the Israeli government selected the Purple Line as one of the lines to be planned by NTA.
 In August 2016, the government approved the construction and operation of the line, as a public-private partnership (PPP), at a then-estimated cost of NIS 8.6 billion.
 The western section of the route was approved in January 2017.